What is faith? What does it do?

-While faith cannot be fully understood, she gives us an understanding of life and our purpose.
+While faith cannot be fully understood, it gives us an understanding of life and our purpose.

-Doubt is not the enemy of faith, it strengthens faith.
+Doubt is not the enemy of faith.
 In contrast to certainty which frequently leads to rigidity, intolerance and self-righteousness, humble doubt deepens faith, and increases our reliance on God.

 Faith is not the enemy of reason; she blesses knowledge with wisdom, discernment and humility.

 It makes us aware of our smallness which in turn fosters greatness.

 It makes us decrease (our ego), and makes the truth and charitable love (not selfish love) for others increase.

 It gives us the courage to share our gifts since the only legacy that we leave is what we have given away, not what we have taken.

 Works built on faith have a foundation that lasts forever because they are for the greater good and not for the self.